Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 Your job is to prepare your child, not to coach them to be someone they're not.

-Do this:
+Do This

 Mock Interview Practice

-Conducting practice interviews with teachers, mentors, or other adults helps students prepare more effectively than practicing solely with parents.
+Conducting practice interviews with teachers, mentors, or other adults helps students prepare more effectively than practising solely with parents.
 Children often take mock interviews more seriously when someone slightly removed from the family is involved.

 At SHLC Tutors, we include interview coaching as part of our comprehensive 11+ preparation.
 We run realistic mock interviews, provide specific feedback on areas like eye contact and answer structure, and help children feel genuinely comfortable talking about themselves.